 Ur shamans are inept spellcasters whose limited powers may be derived through their reverence of the mysterious stone idols found scattered across the land of Urag.
-They possess rudimentary alchemical skills, particularly those involving the mixing of poisons and taxic agents, which they discard without consideration for the local environment.
+They possess rudimentary alchemical skills, particularly those involving the mixing of poisons and toxic agents, which they discard without consideration for the local environment.
 As such, much of Urag is polluted with alchemical wastes.

-Homeland: Urag.
+Homeland: Ur ag.

 Language: Northron.

+Physical Characteristics:

-Physical Characteristics: 7'-8', 500-600+ lbs.
-Yellowgray hide, black eyes with white pupils, bestial features, shaven head.
+7'-8', 500-600+ lbs.
+Yellow-

+gray hide, black eyes with

+white pupils, bestial features,

+shaven head.

 Attributes:

+INT -1 PER 0

-PER 0 INT-1 WIL +4 CHA 0 STR +4 DEX -3 CON +5 SPD-1
+WIL +4 CHA 0

+STR +4 DEX -3

+CON +5 SPD -1

 +6 when reading emotions

+Hit Points: 16

-Special Abilities: Night vision, read strong emotions such as hate, fear, love, and so forth at a range of 20
+such as hate, fear, love, and so forth at a range of 20 feet.
 Skills: Secondary combat, rudimentary magic (shamanism and alchemy), primitive enchantment skill of Make Necromantic Fetish, healer.
 Equipment: Yaksha (werebeast) hide cloak, fur-lined vest for females, loincloth, boots, bone dagger, necklace of claws and fangs, shoulder and belt pouches, three-eyed stone idol icon.
 Wealth: d20 x 10 gold lumens in mixed coins and gemstones.
 Roleplaying: The Ur are a cruel and domineering race of Sub-Men bent on conquest of the Western Lands.
 They are crude and brutish, with the manners of swine, and are prone to outbursts of violence; roll versus will rating or attack if provoked in any way.